nomadtomas/Austin_Real_Estate_Analysis-/README.md

 Data Visualization: Tableau, Folium, Matplotlib, Seaborn

 ## Future Improvements
-• Enrich the dataset by continue to run scrapers over a 12 month-period.<br>
+• Enrich the dataset by continue to run scrapers over a 12 month-period.
-• Bring historic data to analyze market trends.<br>
+• Bring historic data to analyze market trends.
 • Incorporate size of all rooms in of all homes.